kevinchristianto/kevinchristianto/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning TypeScript, and many other cool stuff
+- 🌱 I’m currently learning anything that my boss told me
-- 💬 Ask me about anything
+- 💬 Ask me about nothing, I'm tired
 - 📫 How to reach me: kevinchristianto22@gmail.com

 <!--